SPECIAL NOTE: The Circle of Hope Dinner scheduled for Thursday, October 8, 2020, has been moved to April 2021.

 The Circle of Hope will still be held at the downtown Westin, 241 W. Washington Street, Indianapolis.
 Elizabeth Vargas will be our keynote speaker.
 Fairbanks will honor Jim McClelland with its Circle of Hope Award.

-The Fairbanks Circle of Hope Dinner is held each spring to raise awareness in our community about alcohol and drug addiction.
+The Fairbanks Circle of Hope Dinner is held each year to raise awareness in our community about alcohol and drug addiction.
 The event is also a celebration of hope featuring faces and voices of those in recovery.
 The Richard M. Fairbanks Circle of Hope Award is presented to an individual or organization making outstanding contributions to the field of addiction.
-Proceeds from the Fairbanks Circle of Hope Dinner support programs and services at Fairbanks, La Verna Lodge and Hope Academy.
+Proceeds from the Fairbanks Circle of Hope Dinner support the Fairbanks Patient Assistance Fund.

 2019 Richard M. Fairbanks Circle of Hope Award Recipient: Indiana Gov. Eric J. Holcomb

 Eric Holcomb is the 51st Governor of Indiana.
 A lifelong Hoosier, Gov. Holcomb is a veteran of the United States Navy, served as the state’s 51st Lt.
 Governor, was a trusted advisor to both Governor Mitch Daniels and Senator Dan Coats, and was a former state chairman of the Indiana Republican Party.
 He was elected governor in November 2016, following an unprecedented 106-day campaign and was sworn in on Jan.
 9, 2017.